archangelstv/-Archangels-Prophecy-/README.md

 COVID-19 Vaccine

 The new COVID-19 vaccine given to those to inhibate the virus will cause Sterilty after a time.
+This I was told by someone from the future.

 ![](images/lion9.jpg)